-B. Improvement Pathway 2: Retro-Commissioning

-An Owner may comply with the requirements of this Chapter by performing Retro-Commissioning under the direct supervision of a Qualified Retro-Commissioning Professional for any unmet Energy or water standard and submitting a Retro-Commissioning Report within the time set forth in Part 5.
-Such Retro-Commissioning shall comply with the following:

-- Energy Retro-Commissioning.
-Energy Retro-Commissioning shall be performed in accordance with industry standard practices, including ASHRAE Guideline 0.2, Commissioning Process for Existing Systems and Assemblies, and other standards as may be defined by the Director of the Department. - a.
+- i.
+Number of existing electrical charging stations; and - ii.
+Number of "EV Capable" parking spaces as defined in California Green Building Standards (CalGreen) Sections 5.106.5.3.3 (Non-residential) and 4.106.4.2 (Residential) or as thereafter amended; or if no "EV Capable" parking spaces are present, number of 40-ampere minimum branch circuit capacity within the nearest circuit panel to existing parking spaces.
+B. Improvement Pathway 2: Retro-Commissioning An Owner may comply with the requirements of this Chapter by performing Retro-Commissioning under the direct supervision of a Qualified Retro-Commissioning Professional for any unmet Energy or water standard and submitting a Retro-Commissioning Report within the time set forth in Part 5.
+Such Retro-Commissioning shall comply with the following: Energy Retro-Commissioning.
+Energy Retro-Commissioning shall be performed in accordance with industry standard practices, including ASHRAE Guideline 0.2, Commissioning Process for Existing Systems and Assemblies, and other standards as may be defined by the Director of the Department. a.
 The Retro-Commissioning of the Base Building Systems shall ensure that all systems are maintained, cleaned and repaired, HVAC temperature and humidity set points and setbacks are appropriate, operating schedules reflect major space occupancy patterns and the current facility requirements, and that all operating parameters are adjusted to achieve efficient operations; and - b.
-The Retro-Commissioning shall include, at minimum, the following:

-- i.
-Heating, ventilation, air conditioning (HVAC) systems and controls;

-- ii.
-Indoor lighting systems and controls;

-- Water heating systems; and iii.

-- iv.
-Renewable Energy systems.

-- 2. Water Retro-Commissioning: Water Retro-Commissioning shall be performed in accordance with industry standard practices, such as ASHRAE Guideline 0.2, Commissioning Process for Existing Systems and Assemblies, or other standards as may be defined by the Director of the Department.
-The Retro-Commissioning of the Base Building Systems shall include, at minimum, the following:

-- Potable water distribution systems; a.

-- b.
-Landscape Irrigation Systems;

-- Water Reuse Systems; and C.
+The Retro-Commissioning shall include, at minimum, the following: - Heating, ventilation, air conditioning (HVAC) systems and controls; - ii.
+Indoor lighting systems and controls; - iii.
+Water heating systems; and - iv.
+Renewable Energy systems. - Water Retro-Commissioning: Water Retro-Commissioning shall be performed in accordance with industry standard practices, such as ASHRAE Guideline 0.2, Commissioning Process for Existing Systems and Assemblies, or other standards as may be defined by the Director of the Department.
+The Retro-Commissioning of the Base Building Systems shall include, at minimum, the following: - a.
+Potable water distribution systems; - b.
+Landscape Irrigation Systems; c.
+Water Reuse Systems; and d.

-- d.
 Water Features.

-- Retro-Commissioning Report: A Retro-Commissioning Report, completed 3. and signed by a Qualified Retro-Commissioning Professional, shall be submitted to the Department and maintained by the Owner as required in Section 17.85.500.
-The report shall meet the requirements of this Chapter, and shall include, at a minimum, the following:

-- The date(s) that the Retro-Commissioning was performed; a. - Identifying information for the Retro-Commissioning provider; b. - Information on the Base Building Systems and equipment both C. before and after the Retro-Commissioning; and - d.
+3. Retro-Commissioning Report: A Retro-Commissioning Report, completed and signed by a Qualified Retro-Commissioning Professional, shall be submitted to the Department and maintained by the Owner as required in Section 17.85.500.
+The report shall meet the requirements of this Chapter, and shall include, at a minimum, the following: a.
+The date(s) that the Retro-Commissioning was performed; b.
+Identifying information for the Retro-Commissioning provider; c.
+Information on the Base Building Systems and equipment both before and after the Retro-Commissioning; and d.
 All the Retro-Commissioning process activities undertaken, and Retro-Commissioning Measures completed.

-C. Improvement Pathway 3: Efficiency Improvement Measures

-An Owner of a Property which does not have a central cooling system may comply with the requirements of this Chapter for any unmet standard by demonstrating two (2) of the following corresponding efficiency improvement measures listed below were completed and submitting an Efficiency Improvement Measures Report within the time set forth in Part 5.
+C. Improvement Pathway 3: Efficiency Improvement Measures An Owner of a Property which does not have a central cooling system may comply with the requirements of this Chapter for any unmet standard by demonstrating two (2) of the following corresponding efficiency improvement measures listed below were completed and submitting an Efficiency Improvement Measures Report within the time set forth in Part 5.